jsafrane/scratch/csi-inline-volumes.md

 N/A, it works only with PVs and not in-line volumes.

 ### Attach/Detach
+Current `storage.VolumeAttachment` object contains only reference to PV that's being attached.
+It must be extended with VolumeSource for in-line pods

 ### MountDevice/SetUp/TearDown/UnmountDevice
 In-tree CSI volume plugin calls in kubelet get universal `volume.Spec`, which contains either `v1.VolumeSource` from Pod (for in-line volumes) or `v1.PersistentVolume`.
-We need to modify CSI volume plugin to check for presence of `VolumeSource` or `PersistentVolume` and read secrets from appropriate source.
+We need to modify CSI volume plugin to check for presence of `VolumeSource` or `PersistentVolume` and read NodeStage/NodePublish secrets from appropriate source.

 ### Out of tree
 #### External provisioner